Rio de Janeiro Tourist Attractions Not to Miss

 Royal Portuguese Reading Room

 The Reading Room is one of Rio’s most under-appreciated attractions.
 It’s a gorgeous library that’s almost hidden in the city center.
 Its foundations are almost two hundred years old, although construction began at the end of the 19th century.
 It has over the hundred thousand books, both international and national, and it receives several thousand books per year.
 The library looks as if it’s from some fantasy book, and it has an aesthetic that you’ll never forget.

 What was once a mansion of a famous industrialist is now the heart of a public park.
-Parque Lage is a spot that’s been featured in many international music videos, and it continues to be one of Rio’s best attractions.
+Parque Lage is a spot that’s been featured in many international music videos, and it continues to be one of Rio’s best attractions for those teaching English abroad.
 It houses an Art School, while it also serves as a café, and it’s surrounded by a hiking trail that leads all the way to the top of Corcovado Mountain.
 It’s an ideal spot to take a break and soak in the beautiful nature found around Rio.